 Lady Evelyn – such a genteel name!
-How did it end up as the name of a lake in the Temagami area of northern Ontario?
-Who was she and whose idea was it to name the lake after her?
+How did it become the name of a lake in the Temagami area of northern Ontario?
+Who was she, and whose idea was it to name the lake after her?
 This post is a record of my attempt to deal with the question marks – abandoned more than once because of seeming dead ends or impossible-for-me-to-accept answers.
 After a year and a bit of stop and starts, I think I’ve arrived at the right place!

 By 1901 Geological Survey of Canada crews and surveying teams sent by the Ontario Government had spent a few summers paddling the waterways of the Temagami region and produced fairly detailed maps.
 Cartographers then labelled local landmarks, most lakes and rivers, and various significant landmarks.

 - Sometimes the English phonetic equivalent of a local Anishinaabe name was chosen -Temagami, Matabitchuan, Obabika, Wawiashkashi, Maskinonge, Anima-Nipissing – to name a few.